Apraemio/APRA/README.md

 - User (default): can transfer tokens, or give allowance to another address to do so
 - Admin (owner): can enable or disable the fee feature globally and mark addresses to be exempt from fee payment.
 Can as well trasfer the admin role to another address or denounce it.

-The TimeLock contract has two roles as well:
+The TimeLock contract has three roles:

 - User (default): can create, withdraw or transfer a lock.
 - Admin (owner): can set the ICO timestamp and lock the ICO timestamp.
+- Locker: A list of locker accounts is maintained who can lock amounts for users.

+The PRPLock contract has three roles as well:

+- User (default): can create, withdraw or transfer a lock.
+- Admin (owner): can confirm breaking locks.
+Can as well trasfer the admin role to another address.
 - Locker: A list of locker accounts is maintained who can lock amounts for users.

 # Technical Requirements